BUSINESS ASSOCIATE AGREEMENT

 Last Updated: April 16, 2019

-This Business Associate Agreement (“Agreement”) constitutes a contract by and between RabbitTrak LLC (“Rabbit” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use Rabbit’s Services through our Website or who signs a separate agreement regarding the Services.
-This Agreement governs Business Associate’s processing, storage, and/or use of any protected health information (“PHI”) provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use Rabbit’s Services or signs a separate agreement to use the Services (“Effective Date”).
+This Business Associate Agreement (“Agreement”) constitutes a contract by and between RabbitTrak LLC (“Rabbit” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use CERTIFY’s Services through our Website, who signs a separate agreement regarding the Services, or who provides Rabbit with any protected health information (“PHI”) for any purpose.
+This Agreement governs Business Associate’s processing, storage, and/or use of any PHI provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use CERTIFY’s Services or signs a separate agreement to use the Services (“Effective Date”).
 If the Parties sign a separate Business Associate Agreement, the separate agreement will control.

 - Prohibited Use and Disclosure.
 Business Associate will not use or disclose PHI in any manner that is not permitted by this Agreement, or a related agreement, or as required by law.

-- Access to PHI.
+- Accessto PHI.
+Covered Entity may provide PHI to Business Associate by any means, including on disk or other media, via bulk uploads or FTP transfers, or by giving Business Associate access to Covered Entity or third-party systems, and if such PHI cannot be directly uploaded to Business Associate’s systems, Business Associate may transport PHI to such systems using HL7, API, and/or screen-scraping technologies.
 Business Associate will make PHI about an individual in a designated record set available to Covered Entity upon request for so long as such information is maintained by Business Associate in the designated record set, as required by the HIPAA Rules (specifically, 45 C.F.R. § 164.524).
 Business Associate will make such PHI available to Covered Entity within 15 days in order to allow Covered Entity to meet its obligations under the HIPAA Rules.

-- Documentation and Accounting of Disclosures.
-Business Associate will document and make available to Rabbit the information required to provide an accounting of disclosures of PHI as necessary to permit Covered Entity to respond to a request for an accounting of such disclosures, as required by the HIPAA Rules (specifically, 45 C.F.R. § 164.528).
+- Documentationand Accounting of Disclosures.
+Business Associate will document and make available to Covered Entity the information required to provide an accounting of disclosures of PHI as necessary to permit Covered Entity to respond to a request for an accounting of such disclosures, as required by the HIPAA Rules (specifically, 45 C.F.R. § 164.528).
 Business Associate will make such information available to Covered Entity within 30 days in order to allow Covered Entity to meet its obligations under the HIPAA Rules.

 - Availability of Books and Records.
 Business Associate will make its internal practices, books, and records available to the Secretary of the Department of Health and Human Services for purposes of determining compliance with the HIPAA Rules.